 If you are interested in taking part in the RCIA program in the future, please begin by filling out the Interest Form below.
 Our RCIA team will be in touch to welcome you and answer any questions you might have.

-RCIA usually begins at the beginning of September and meets until just after Easter.
+RCIA begins in September and continues to meet until just after Easter.

 On normal weekends we have a session on Sunday at 9:00 am or Monday at 7:00 pm.
 You can choose which session works best for you.